Viola sororia priceana

 Violet family (Violaceae)

-Description: This is a native perennial plant with the leaves and flowers emerging directly from the rhizomes, and forming a basal rosette.
+Description: This is a herbaceous perennial plant with the leaves and flowers emerging directly from the rhizomes, and forming a basal rosette.
 A typical mature plant may be 6" across and 4" high, with the flowers slightly higher than the leaves.
 The leaves are individually up to 3" long and 3" across (excluding the long petioles), and vary in color from medium to dark green, depending on growing conditions.
 They are oval-ovate to orbicular-cordate, and crenate or serrate along the margins.
 The foliage is glabrous to slightly pubescent.
 The flowers are about ¾" across, and consist of 5 rounded petals; there are 2 upper petals, 2 lateral petals with white hairs (or beards) near the throat of the flower, and a lower petal that functions as a landing pad for visiting insects.
 Behind the petals, there are 5 sepals that are green and lanceolate.
 The petals of this form of Viola sororia are a mottled combination of blue-violet with white; from a distance, they appear pale to medium blue-violet.
 From the throat of the flower, there are dark blue-violet lines radiating outward (particularly on the lower petal).
 There is no noticeable floral scent.
 The blooming period occurs from mid- to late spring and lasts about 1-1½ months.
 During the summer, cleistogamous flowers without petals produce seeds, which are flung outward by mechanical ejection from the three-parted seed capsules.
 The root system consists of thick, horizontally branched rhizomes; there is a tendency to form vegetative colonies.

 Cultivation: The preference is partial sun or light shade, and moist to mesic conditions, although full sun is tolerated if there is sufficient moisture.
 The soil should be a rich silty loam or clay loam with above average amounts of organic matter.
 This plant is easy to grow, and it will spread under favorable conditions.